-Did you know that certified translation services can save lives?
+Did you know that certified translation services can save lives, or, at the very least, prevent lawsuits stemming from the lack of or the poor quality of hospital language translations?
 Every day, hospitals have to deal with patients who require certified translation services.
 Having certified translation services built in to hospital infrastructure, with professional medical interpreters on hand who understand the nuances of the language, can mean the difference between being properly treated or being misdiagnosed.
 The potential impact on patient outcomes is dramatic.

 Willie’s story dates back to 1980, when he was admitted to a hospital because he was feeling sick.
 That day, while driving to his girlfriend’s house, Willie complained of a headache that he attributed to the smell of gasoline in his friend’s car.
 By the time they arrived at their destination Willie was incoherent, stumbling and clearly in urgent need of medical assistance.

 His girlfriend’s mother called an ambulance.
 When Willie arrived at the hospital, he was in a comatose state and rapidly deteriorating.
 The doctors suspected he had overdosed on drugs.
 Without onsite medical interpreters, Willie’s Spanish-speaking friends and family attempted to explain what they believed to be wrong with him.
 One word in particular was used frequently by numerous individuals – “intoxicado.”

 Among Spanish speakers, “intoxicado” does not mean “intoxicated” in the sense that someone is under the influence of drugs and alcohol.
 In Spanish, “intoxicado” is a term that refers to the effects of ingesting something that makes you feel ill, such as rotten cheese or bad milk.
 A professional who was a certified medical interpreter would have picked up on the literal meaning of this phrase and prevented medical complications.
 However, that did not happen.